0xDBFB7/covidinator/documents/notes/log.md

 > using phase shifters that can continuously change the phase
 > of the outgoing signals according to (9).

-This technique is probably not within reach for this project.
+This technique is probably not within reach or necessary for this project.

 ----

 # Oscillator

-The oscillator is based off
+The oscillator is based off [Muller 2008], with a filter from [Kapilevich]

 Per Khanna (2006), both the source and drain of the active device participate in impedance matching: